kamalasaurus/web-adventures/README.md

 5. `live-server` in root directory

 web-adventures is now a ES6/JSPM project!
 To work with it in development mode, make sure to download a recent version of node via nvm.
-Since this is intended to just be a client, bundle up all the assets with jspm's `sfx-bundle` and drop the dist into a backend of your choosing!
+Since this is intended to just be a client, bundle up all the assets with jspm's `jspm bundle-sfx lib/main.js --minify` and drop the build.js and build.js.map into a backend of your choosing!

 ####hero